Skip to main content

 • Communicate the problem with your neighbor.
 It’s possible the neighbor doesn’t realize there is an issue.
 Ask if the exhaust fan over the stove is working or needs cleaning.
 In an apartment building, building management is responsible for maintenance.
 Document your discussions with your neighbor and what agreements you reach.

 Before taking any legal action, try other methods of resolving the smell issue.
-This can include the use of air purifiers, improved air filters, and other methods.
+This can include the use of air purifiers, improved air filters, opening windows when you can, and other methods.
 If you can show the judge that you tried all other means to fix the problem, you’re more likely to prevail in court.

 Depending on your living situation, your legal options vary.